Unidata/netcdf/NUG/guide.md

 Separate documentation of the Java netCDF library can be found at http://www.unidata.ucar.edu/software/netcdf-java/.

-\page netcdf_introduction An Introduction to NetCDF
+\page nug_netcdf_introduction An Introduction to NetCDF

 \tableofcontents

-\section netcdf_interface The netCDF Interface
+\section nug_netcdf_interface The netCDF Interface

 The Network Common Data Form, or netCDF, is an interface to a library of data access functions for storing and retrieving data in the form